Memory-Wabwile/Awwwards/README.md

 https://github.com/Memory-Wabwile

 ## Description
-Awwwards is an application that enables users to rate the projects of other people and also post their projects and enable others to rate them also.
+Awwwards is an application that enables users to rate the projects of other people and also post their projects and enable others to rate them.

 ## Live Site
 click on  to view the site